tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 # Complications
 When caring for a patient who has had PE, the nurse must be alert for potential complications.

-- [ ] **Cardiogenic shock.** The cardiopulmonary system is endangered in a massive PE.
+- [ ] **Right ventricular failure.** A sudden increase in pulmonary resistance increases the work of the right ventricle leading to increased pressure and failure.
-- [ ] **Right ventricular failure.** A sudden increase in pulmonary resistance increases the work of the right ventricle.
+- [ ] **Cardiogenic shock.** Roght ventricular failure can lead to shock and sudden death.

 # Assessment and Diagnostic Findings
 Death from PE commonly occurs within one (1) hour after the onset of symptoms; therefore, early recognition and diagnosis are priorities.